A GLIMPSE into the UV Continuum Slopes of the Faintest Galaxies in the Epoch of Reionization: Discussion

 To enable a direct comparison, we construct a mock sample of simulated galaxies broadly matched to the \muv\ distribution of our observed GLIMPSE sample.
 We bin GLIMPSE galaxies into 10 equal-width \muv\ intervals.
 From each \muv\ range, we randomly draw twice the number of simulated galaxies as observed with GLIMPSE, to sample a sufficient number of faint galaxies.
 The resulting mock sample spans a higher redshift range of $ 8 < z < 20 $, with a median redshift of $\langle z_{\rm M} \rangle \sim 10.3$ compared to GLIMPSE ($\langle z_{\rm G} \rangle \sim 6.7$).
 Both populations show minimal evolution in $\beta$ with redshift, justifying the comparison across redshift ranges.

 In the left panel of Figure \ref{fig:fesc-muv-sim}, we compare the MEGATRON UV slopes (scatter points) to those observed in GLIMPSE (blue contours).
-The faint simulated galaxies show slightly redder UV slopes and a broader dispersion than their brighter counterparts.
 GLIMPSE galaxies are, on average, redder than simulated ($\langle \beta_{\rm G} \rangle \sim -2.28$, $\langle \beta_{\rm M} \rangle \sim -2.49$), reflecting increased dust attenuation.
+We observe a much broader range of $\beta$ values, largely due to photometric scatter.
+For each MEGATRON galaxy, we perturb the mock JWST photometry to match the average S/N observed with GLIMPSE at similar \muv\ and measure the UV slope as outlined in Section \ref{sec:uv_slopes}.
+This results in a similarly broad range of $\beta$ at faint \muv\ (gray contours), with MEGATRON being slightly bluer than the GLIMPSE observations at \muv $\sim -15$.
+The observed faint galaxy population is similarly as diverse as simulated.

-We observe a much wider range of $\beta$ values, likely enhanced by photometric scatter, but underscoring the diversity of age and dust properties of the observed galaxies.
-Both observed and simulated galaxies display a wide range of H$\alpha$ EWs across all magnitudes (color-coding of points in left panel of Figure \ref{fig:fesc-muv-sim}), reinforcing that faint, high-redshift galaxies can be actively star-forming or quiescent.
+Both observed and simulated galaxies display a wide range of H$\alpha$ EWs across all magnitudes (color-coding of points in left panel of Figure \ref{fig:fesc-muv-sim}), suggesting that faint, high-redshift galaxies can be actively star-forming or quiescent.
+The faint simulated galaxies show slightly redder UV slopes and a wider dispersion than their brighter counterparts.
 Notably, the majority of faint galaxies in MEGATRON exhibit low ionizing photon output ($\langle$\fesc$\times \xi_{\rm ion}\rangle$), but for two distinct reasons.

 The first subset of faint simulated galaxies have low escape fractions, strong H$\alpha$ emission, and relatively red UV slopes for such high redshift galaxies ($\beta \sim -2.4$).
 These are the orange points on the left panel of Figure \ref{fig:fesc-muv-sim}.
 Among the 75 galaxies in our mock sample with \muv\ $> -16$ and H$\alpha$ EW $\geq$ 1500Å, the average escape fraction is below 0.1\%, as emphasized by the histogram of the right panel.
 As discussed in Section \ref{sec:faint}, we observe a comparable population in GLIMPSE (faint galaxies with moderately red UV slopes and strong H$\alpha$ emission) suggestive of vigorously star-forming galaxies with UV slopes dominated by nebular continuum or reddened by dust attenuation.
 These galaxies lie in the upper-right corner of the $\beta$-EW(H$\alpha$) plot in the left panel of Figure \ref{fig:xiion}.
 The escape fractions predicted by MEGATRON for these galaxies support the interpretation that extreme nebular line-emission in faint, red galaxies requires low LyC escape fractions.